South Sudan

 - population

 South Sudan, the world’s youngest nation, continues to struggle to overcome a multitude of challenges.
-Conflict, climate shocks, economic instability and the ongoing war in neighbouring Sudan have created a perfect storm of suffering, leaving families unable to access enough food.
+Conflict, mass displacement, economic instability, climate shocks and the ongoing war in neighbouring Sudan have created a perfect storm of suffering and hunger.

-Today, 7.7 million people – over half the population – are acutely food insecure or worse, with hunger reaching near-record levels.
+A total of 7.8 million people – over half the population – face high levels of food insecurity or worse, with hunger reaching near-record levels.
 People in Nasir and Ulang counties in South Sudan are at risk of famine in the coming months, as conflict in Upper Nile State escalates – destroying homes, disrupting livelihoods and impeding the delivery of humanitarian aid.

 What the World Food Programme is doing in South Sudan